Anchor Text

 Keyword stuffing occurs when anchor text is manipulated to excessively repeat target keywords, aiming to manipulate search engine rankings.
 This often leads to:

-1. Over-optimization: Excessive keyword usage in anchor text can trigger algorithmic penalties, as search engines detect unnatural linking patterns.
+1. Over-optimisation: Excessive keyword usage in anchor text can trigger algorithmic penalties, as search engines detect unnatural linking patterns.

 2. Loss of credibility: Repeatedly using the same anchor text can make links appear spammy, reducing the credibility and trustworthiness of the linking page.